-1. All heap storage is associated with the activation group of the calling function.
-As such, storage should be allocated, deallocated, and reallocated within the same activation group.
-You cannot allocate heap

-- storage within one activation group and deallocate or reallocate that storage from a different activation group.
+- 1. All heap storage is associated with the activation group of the calling routine.
+As such, storage should be allocated and deallocated within the same activation group.
+You cannot allocate heap storage within one activation group and deallocate that storage from a different activation group.
 For more information about activation groups, see the ILE Concepts manual. - 2.
 If the Quick Pool memory manager has been enabled in the current activation group then storage is retrieved using Quick Pool memory manager.
-See "C_Quickpool_Init() Initialize Quick Pool Memory Manager" on page 93 for more information.
+See"C_Quickpool_Init() - Initialize Quick Pool Memory Manager" on page 68 for more information.